Jerobou/COUSIN/README.md

 Dear user,

-THe local version is unavailable until COUSIN has been accepted by an editor.
+The local version is unavailable right now.
+You'll be granted access when our paper will be accepted !

 Sorry for the inconvenience.
 Please enjoy your COUSIN experience on the website http://cousin.ird.fr .

+If you have any question, please feel free to send me an email : jerome.bourret@ird.fr

 Regards,